- Economic Development

 - About Us

-Overall, Mobile also has a much lower cost of living than most cities its size, and is among the 15 lowest out of the 80 mid-size U.S. metropolitan areas according to the American Chamber of Commerce Researchers Association (ACCRA) survey.
-ACCRA produces a quarterly cost-of-living index for more than 300 cities throughout the country using the national average base of 100, and ranks the cities accordingly.
-For the third quarter of 2013, Mobile ranked 91.8 – compared to Atlanta, which ranked 93.5.
+Overall, Mobile also has a much lower cost of living than most cities its size, and is among the 20 lowest out of 80 mid-size U.S. metropolitan areas according to the Council for Community and Economic Research survey.

 When it comes to housing options, Mobile has it all in a range of affordable prices – downtown living, rural solitude, historic neighborhoods, modern subdivisions, waterfront homes and suburban apartment complexes.